Skip to Main Content

 Importing from Library databases

-This downloads an RIS file which you can open with Zotero or import via File > Import.
+Please note that Zotero is often not listed in the Export options, but you can use RIS or RefMan export options.
+This downloads an RIS file which you can open with Zotero.
+You can also import via File > Import.

 Adding files